codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 max-width="70%"
 %}

-Select the view format for Applications in the GitOps Apps dashboard, as either [List or Card views](#select-view-mode-for-the-gitops-apps-dashboard).
+Select the view format for applications in the GitOps Apps dashboard, as either [List or Card views](#select-view-mode-for-the-gitops-apps-dashboard).
 The default view displays all applications deployed within the last 30 days.
 Customize the scope through filters to display the [information](#gitops-apps-dashboard-application-information) you need.

 Identify applications with [health and sync errors](#identify-gitops-applications-with-warningserrors), and then select an application to drill down into its resources, deployments, and services:
   * [Get status from application header](#monitor-gitops-application-status-in-application-header)